cdsittampalam/documentation/docs/Invite Trusted Parties.md

 In the Invite to Qredo Network section, the URL of the Join page appears.
 This allows a recipient of the invitation to go directly to the Join page on the Qredo website.

 click **Copy** and then the button of the service for the invites (LinkedIn, Telegram, or WhatsApp).
 The invite is sent to the recipient via the selected service.

 You can check the Trusted Network screen for details of the new invite (see the next section).

 Manage Invite List
 ------------------

-The Trusted Network screen shows the status of your invites sent to either contacts outside of Qredo or to users within the Qredo network.
+The Trusted Network screen shows the status of your invites sent to either contacts outside of Qredo or to users within the Qredo Network.
 Invite entries show as either:

 *  PAIRED - where the user or contact has accepted the invite.
 *  PENDING - where the user or contact has not yet accepted the invite.